Request Information

 3rd Grade Math

 Students will represent and solve multiplication problems using picture and bar graphs.
 They will learn about the relationship between multiplication and division, place value, and the properties of operations to multiply and divide whole numbers within 100.
-They also represent and solve two-step word problems using all four operations.
+They will also represent and solve two-step word problems using all four operations.

 3rd Grade Science